datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

 Any user can change their own password by opening their hub control panel and selecting the "Change Password" tab.

 An Admin can reset a users' password, but the process is simply to 1) delete the user from the "Admin" tab, 2) request that they visit the Signup page again (where they can choose the same username and a new password), and then 3) re-authorize the login.
+Because deleting a user does not remove data in their `/home/username` directory, this is effectively a password reset (provided they choose the same username to re-signup with).

 ## User Server Management